jacobbpp/intro-to-series/src/content/blog/machine-learning.md

 But what is it, really?
 A lot of people think it is magic.
 That somewhere inside the silicon, a computer has found a way to become a modern-day oracle.
 The truth is much more grounded, and in many ways, more interesting.

 Imagine teaching a dog to fetch a specific ball.
-You do not write a detailed instruction manual for the dog that says, "Step 1: Orient yourself towards the red ball.
-Step 2: Calculate the trajectory..." and so on.
+You do not write a detailed instruction manual for the dog that says:

+1. Orient yourself towards the red ball.
+2. Calculate the trajectory... and so on.

 That would be insane.
 Instead, you show the dog the ball, you throw it, and you reward the dog when it brings the right one back.
 The dog learns through a system of trial and error and feedback.

 Machine learning is much the same.
 Instead of a human programmer writing an exhaustive, step-by-step list of rules, they give the computer a huge amount of data and a clear goal.
 The computer then figures out the rules for itself, making predictions, learning from its mistakes, and getting better over time.